Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras

 Finally, we show that (iv) implies (i).
 If $\algA$ contains a semilattice edge, then by Theorem~\ref{thm:minimaledgesquotients}(a) it also has a subalgebra term equivalent to a 2-element semilattice.
 It is known from \cite{Berman10:varieties,Idziak10:few} that a semilattice does not have few subpowers. \end{proof}

 \ThmMFree*

-\begin{proof} To see that (i) implies (ii) recall that 3-absorbing subuniverses and centers are the same by Theorem~\ref{thm:center_abs}, that 3-absorbing subuniverses are stable under abelian and semilattice edges by Theorem~\ref{thm:abs_stable}, and that 2-absorbing subuniverses are exactly those stable under all the edges by Theorem~\ref{thm:bin_abs_stable}.
-By Proposition~\ref{prop:bin_abs_intersect}(3) (ii) implies (ii').
-The fact that every majority edge defines two disjoint 3-absorbing subuniverses shows that (iii) implies (i). \end{proof}
+\begin{proof} \hypertarget{ProofThm63}{} To see that (i) implies (ii) recall that 3-absorbing subuniverses and centers are the same by Theorem~\ref{thm:center_abs}, that 3-absorbing subuniverses are stable under abelian and semilattice edges by Theorem~\ref{thm:abs_stable}, and that 2-absorbing subuniverses are exactly those stable under all the edges by Theorem~\ref{thm:bin_abs_stable}.
+By item (4) in Proposition~\ref{prop:bin_abs_intersect}, (ii) implies (ii').
+The fact that every majority edge defines two disjoint 3-absorbing subuniverses shows that (ii') implies (i). \end{proof}

-Before proving Theorem~\ref{thm:m-free}, we first verify one of the implications.
+Before proving Theorem~\ref{thm:m2-free}, we first verify one of the implications.

 \begin{proposition} If $\alg A$ is a minimal Taylor algebra without majority edges and $\zee{2}$-edges, then $\alg A$ has a commutative binary term operation. \end{proposition}